AFRL-RY/SensorCraft/README.rst

 - Post sensorcraft.org web site
 - Get read the docs working with the AFRL-RY GitHub group
 - Post a note on the old SensorCraft github site that we have moved
+- Remove the pickle files since we are no longer using pickle